-Whether you’re stocking up for hurricane season or replenishing canned food or pantry items that you and your family burned through in an attempt to grocery shop less than usual during the coronavirus pandemic, sometimes it’s hard to know what to buy.
+Whether you’re stocking up for hurricane season or replenishing canned food or pantry items just to keep on hand, sometimes it’s hard to know what to buy.

-But it’s nice to have canned food in the house, regardless of the situation, really.
+But it’s nice to have canned food in the house.
 These items are convenient, inexpensive and have a long shelf life.
 Although fresh or frozen food has a slightly better reputation, there’s truly nothing wrong with canned items -- it just helps if you know what to buy.